userklutzy/renoa-infostealer/README.md

-renoa-infostealer
+RENOA Infostealer

 Educational Windows infostealer project for malware analysis, reverse engineering, and security research.

-RENOA is a Windows-based research project designed to help security researchers and students understand how infostealer malware operates and how sensitive browser data can be targeted.
+RENOA is a Windows-based research project created to help security researchers, developers, and students understand how infostealer malware works and how sensitive browser data can be targeted.

 ⚠️ Disclaimer

-This project is intended strictly for educational and authorized security research purposes.
+This project is provided strictly for educational, research, and authorized security-testing purposes only.

+You may edit, modify, improve, extend, or create your own versions of this project for legitimate educational and security-research purposes.

-Do not use it to access, collect, steal, or transmit data from systems or accounts without explicit authorization.
+Do not use this software to access, collect, steal, or transmit passwords, credentials, cookies, tokens, personal information, payment data, or other sensitive information from systems or accounts without explicit authorization.

-Only use this project in:
+Only use this project in environments where you have full ownership or explicit permission, such as:

 Isolated virtual machines

-Personal test environments
+Personal test systems

 Malware-analysis laboratories

+CTF environments

 Authorized security-testing environments

+⚖️ No Responsibility

-The author is not responsible for misuse, damage, data loss, or unauthorized access resulting from this project.
+The author provides this project as-is and assumes no responsibility or liability whatsoever for any misuse, damage, data loss, unauthorized access, security incidents, legal consequences, or other harm resulting from the use, modification, distribution, or deployment of this software.

+You are solely responsible for your actions and for complying with all applicable laws and regulations.

+By using, modifying, or distributing this project, you acknowledge and accept these terms.

+🔬 Purpose

+This repository is intended to support:

+Malware analysis

+Reverse engineering

+Security research

+Detection engineering

+Understanding infostealer techniques

+Defensive security education

-Use responsibly and only where you have explicit permission.
+Use responsibly.
+Use only where you have explicit authorization.